gossip-ink/gossip/README.md

 ## Get started

-There is a [tutorials in Chinese](./tutorials.zh.md) to familiarize you with all the techniques you need know to author and delivery presentation by Gossip.
+There is a [tutorials in Chinese](./tutorials.zh.md) to help you with all the techniques you need to know to author and delivery presentation by Gossip.
 And there is a upcoming tutorials in English.

 ## Why is it